etianen/django-herokuapp/README.rst

         from herokuapp.env import load_env
         load_env(__file__, "your-app-name")

-If you've used the ``herokuapp_startproject.py`` script to set up your project, then this will have already been taken care of for you.
 Django management commands can then be run normally:

 ::